Cache (computing): Write policies

 Entities other than the cache may change the data in the backing store, in which case the copy in the cache may become out-of-date or stale.
-Alternatively, when the client updates the data in the cache, copies of those data in other caches will become stale.
-Communication protocols between the cache managers which keep the data consistent are known as coherency protocols.
+Alternatively, when the client updates the data in the cache, copies of that data in other caches will become stale.
+Communication protocols between the cache managers that keep the data consistent are associated with cache coherence.